pytorch/xla/docs/source/contribute/op_lowering.md

    scripts/build_developer.sh
    ```

-2. Run the offending script or notebook with the
+2. Run the problematic script or notebook with the
    `TORCH_SHOW_DISPATCH_TRACE=1` environment variable.

 3. Then whenever the PyTorch dispatcher encounters an operation, we'll